Office Dress Code ≠ Dressing Modest at Home — WordsByEkta🌿

 🏠 3.
 Home Is Supposed to Be Your Safe Zone

 You wear formals in meetings and come home to change into a t-shirt — not because formals are evil, but because you deserve to relax.
+That's not hypocrisy.
+That's just how human beings function.
+You perform in professional spaces.
+You rest in personal ones.

 Telling a woman she must perform even in her own space, wear what's "appropriate," or worry about who's visiting — it turns home into a stage, not a sanctuary.